menu

 Of important note, Meadview is also a town of artists.
 Meadview has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Meadview’s character.

-Telecommuters are a relatively large percentage of the workforce: 12.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.85% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Meadview with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.86% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Meadview is quite a bit lower than the national average among all cities of 21.84%: just 11.86% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Meadview in 2022 was $23,971, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $95,884 for a family of four.
 Meadview also has one of the higher rates of people living in poverty in the nation, with 33.22% of its population below the federal poverty line.